 Don't want to contribute more than 3.5% for a down-payment?Does your credit history have blemishes?Is your debt to income is higher due to extraordinary circumstances?

-If you have less than perfect credit, securing a commercial loan may be difficult.
-Most commercial lenders won’t provide a mortgage to you for five years after a foreclosure, whereas you may be eligible for an FHA loan a mere three years after a foreclosure.
+If you have less than perfect credit, securing a loan may be difficult.
+Most lenders won’t provide a mortgage to you for five years after a foreclosure, whereas you may be eligible for an FHA loan a mere three years after a foreclosure.
 Bankruptcy may disqualify you for

 To learn more about FHA loans visit: